mikemerin/FM2020-layouts/README.md

         * Make sure the file name matches **EXACTLY** with the name of the game
         * Note there is some filename sanitizing that occurs, so ':' (colon) or '-' (dash) don't affect it
         * If you go into the folder `assets/dashboard/gameBackgrounds` you can manually drop them in here
+      * Game Backgrounds Alt - if you like the title card, but want a different background
+        * Follow the same rules as above for "Game Backgrounds"
-        * Also there is an `Alt BG Images` folder.
-If you have this, the title card will remain the same, but the background will turn into this.
-Useful if something doesn't look right normally
+        * If you have this, the title card will remain the same, but the background will turn into this.
+Useful if something doesn't look right normally when blown up to the entire BG
     * Ones to ignore
       * Base Layout Examples - primarily just for debugging, helping me set the x/y coordinates
       * Base Layout Layers - for dynamically generating the background and borders